MySQL can be compiled using OpenSSL or yaSSL, both of which enable encrypted connections based on the OpenSSL API:

 OpenSSL supports a more flexible syntax for specifying ciphers for the

 --ssl-cipheroption, and supports a wider range of encryption ciphers from which to choose.
-See Command Options for Encrypted Connections, and Section 5.2, “Encrypted Connection Protocols and Ciphers”.
+See Command Options for Encrypted Connections, and Section 5.2, “Encrypted Connection TLS Protocols and Ciphers”.

 OpenSSL supports the